 What is taught?

 History at Maple Grove is taught through key questions and a project learning approach.
 Children are presented with an overarching key question for a topic.
-This will be launched through a ‘stunning start’ to immerse children in the topic content and get them thirsty to learn more.
+This will be launched though a ‘stunning start’ to immerse children in the topic content and get them thirsty to learn more.

 Each subsequent lesson starts with a sub-question through which children will develop their knowledge and skills.
-The finale will be a ‘show stopping’ ending where the children create a piece that brings together their understanding of the unit in a ‘real-life’ purposeful way.
+The finale will be a ‘show stopping’ ending where the children create a piece that brings together their knowledge of the unit in a ‘real-life’ purposeful way.
 We will introduce the idea of ‘legacy’ to explore what we have learnt from this topic that we can apply to our lives today.